 At Farm & Wilderness, activities grow out of our closeness to the land and each other.
-Campers delve into the farm and garden, the woods and lake, and are living within a close-knit community.
-The strength of the F&W program is that we use daily activities and the simple work of daily life as a road to the intangible skills of living respectfully and happily together.
+Campers and teens dive into the farm and garden, the woods and lake, and are living within a close-knit community.
+The strength of the F&W programs are that we use daily activities and the simple work of daily life as a path to the intangible skills of living respectfully and happily together.

 Activity areas vary, depending on the emphasis of each individual camp, and include farm projects, arts & crafts, swimming, outdoor living skills, canoeing, carpentry, rock climbing, cooking, and music.
-Each camp offers structured activity periods along with free choice.
-Campers have opportunities to learn basic skills in a variety of activities and gain proficiency in those that interest them.
+Each place offers structured activity periods along with free choice.
+Campers and teens have opportunities to learn basic skills in a variety of activities and gain proficiency in those that interest them.

 Trips are an integral part of the F&W experience, including community service trips, rock climbing, and wilderness travel by foot and canoe.
-On trips, campers build confidence and competence.
-They return to camp filled with pride at their accomplishments and feeling close to their trip group.
+On trips, campers and teens build confidence and competence.
+They return to camp filled with pride in their accomplishments and feeling close to their group.

-We believe that campers are participants, not spectators, and opportunities to learn skills and increase self-confidence occur not only in activity periods, but also in everyday life.
+We believe that campers and teens are participants, not spectators, and opportunities to learn skills and increase self-confidence occur every day.
 We have fun working together at the tasks that keep the community going.
-We share in morning chores, harvesting and cooking food from the garden, constructing a cabin or simply doing dishes after a meal.
+We share in morning chores, harvesting and cooking food from the garden, constructing a cabin or washing dishes after a meal.
 Every day we sit quietly together at Silent Meeting, a time to reflect.
-Campers love the feeling of having a purpose, working on meaningful projects with friends, and knowing that everyone has something to contribute.
+Campers and teens experience the feeling of having a purpose, working on meaningful projects with friends, and knowing that everyone has something to contribute.